Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - Create, View, Update and Delete posts
 - Approve or Disapprove comments/ratings from users
 - Delete comments/ratings on the site
+- Blank forms are not sent ("contact us" form)
 - Have a site that is easy and smooth to navigate and learn so that viewers will return in the future to view and engage in more content.

 ## User Requirements and Expectations